 Seriously though, I love this hotel.
 It’s a straight forward, vibrant and clean hotel.
-The room is sufficient with the basic amenities of any hotel.
+The room space is enough that you can move around and basic amenities are available.

 This is the hotel to go to when you just want a place to rest your tired feet for a full day of exploration.

 I booked a standard deluxe room at Php 2337 (including taxes) / 42 USD.

 For both hotels they observe a 2pm Check in time and a 12 Pm check out.
 For Hopp Inn a late check out of 4pm would mean an additional 600 php payment.